 Selectivity of participant responses

 The ‘difference’ or ‘selectivity’ in what is recorded is interesting in itself as a form of data and ‘these choices reveal aspects of the self as much as diary content' and can be probed further within an interview’ (Mackrill, 2008:14).
 This was evident as we attempted to distinguish experiences of students with and without disabilities.
 Indeed, as our analyses of the data progressed, we noticed alternate perspectives and areas of differentiation that we had not initially anticipated.
 For example, international students had concerns about lack of availability of culturally diverse food in the student shop, while most students expressed concerns over costs of refreshments on campus.
+Visually impaired students highlighted physical access alongside the digital and informational, while commuting students included photographs of public transport to indicate the challeneges faced by commuting students when University communications are unclear around the cancellation of classes.